-WARNINGS AND PRECAUTIONS
+IMPORTANT SAFETY INFORMATION WARNINGS AND PRECAUTIONS

-- Life-threatening hypersensitivity reactions, including anaphylaxis, have been reported in STRENSIQ-treated patients.
+• Hypersensitivity Reactions, including anaphylaxis, have been reported in STRENSIQ-treated patients.
 Signs and symptoms consistent with anaphylaxis included difficulty breathing, choking sensation, nausea, periorbital edema, and dizziness.
 These reactions have occurred within minutes after subcutaneous administration of STRENSIQ and have been observed more than 1 year after treatment initiation.
-Other hypersensitivity reactions have also been reported in STRENSIQ-treated patients, including vomiting, fever, headache, flushing, irritability, chills, erythema, rash, pruritus, and oral hypoesthesia.
-Consider the risks and benefits of re-administering STRENSIQ following a severe reaction.
-If the decision is made to re-administer, monitor patients for a reoccurrence of signs and symptoms of a severe hypersensitivity reaction. - Lipodystrophy: Localized lipodystrophy, including lipoatrophy and lipohypertrophy has been reported at injection sites after several months in patients treated with STRENSIQ in clinical trials.
+Other hypersensitivity reactions have also been reported in STRENSIQ-treated patients, including vomiting, fever, headache, flushing, irritability, chills, skin erythema, rash, pruritus, and oral hypoesthesia.

+Inform patients and/or caregivers of the signs and symptoms of hypersensitivity reactions and have them seek immediate medical care should signs and symptoms occur.
+If a severe hypersensitivity reaction occurs, discontinue STRENSIQ treatment and initiate appropriate medical treatment.
+Consider the risks and benefits of re-administering STRENSIQ to individual patients following a severe reaction.
+If the decision is made to re-administer the product, monitor patients for a reoccurrence of signs and symptoms of a severe hypersensitivity reaction.

+- Lipodystrophy: Localized lipodystrophy, including lipoatrophy (depression in the skin) and lipohypertrophy (enlargement or thickening of tissue), has been reported at injection sites after several months in patients treated with STRENSIQ in clinical trials.
 Advise patients to follow proper injection technique and to rotate injection sites. - Ectopic Calcifications: Patients with HPP are at increased risk for developing ectopic calcifications.
 Events of ectopic calcification, including ophthalmic (conjunctival and corneal) and renal (nephrocalcinosis, nephrolithiasis), have been reported in the clinical trial experience with STRENSIQ.
-There was insufficient information to determine whether the reported events were consistent with the disease or due to STRENSIQ.
+There was insufficient information to determine whether or not the reported events were consistent with the disease or due to STRENSIQ.
 No visual changes or changes in renal function were reported resulting from the occurrence of ectopic calcifications.